mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 The user is shown a form with text fields labeled "Summary" and "Description".
 The Description field is prepopulated with the `Post`'s message.

+By defining the form's `Call` with the path `/forms/create-ticket`, we've implicitly registered three endpoints for this form to use:
+- `/forms/create-ticket/lookup` is used to fetch autocomplete values
+- `/forms/create-ticket/form` is used to dynamically redefine the modal when a particular field's value is chosen
+- `/forms/create-ticket/submit` is used to process the form's submission

 ### Processing the form submission

 Now let's process the form submitted at the path `/forms/create-ticket/submit`

-We've specified in the `expand` clause to include expanding the acting `User` that is submitting the form, as well as the `Team` so we can construct a post's permalink using the team's name.
+We've specified in the `expand` clause to include the acting `User` that is submitting the form, as well as the `Team` so we can construct a post's permalink using the team's name.

 ```ts
 import Client4 from 'mattermost-redux/client/client4';